kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 The first choice when it comes to storing contract bytecode is to store it as a regular storage variable, whose state diff is posted on Ethereum acting as the DA Layer.
-Following the design choices made in [Contract Storage](./contract_storage.md), deploying a new contract on Kakarot would not result in the deployment of a contract on Starknet, but rather in the storage of the contract bytecode in a storage variable of the KakarotCore contract.
+As outlined in our [Contract Storage](./contract_storage.md) design, deploying a new contract on Kakarot would not result in the deployment of a contract on Starknet, but rather in the storage of the contract bytecode in a storage variable of the KakarotCore contract.

 In this situation the following data would reach L1: